WIU Legal Research FAQ

 - Where are the Macomb City Ordinances?

-- Legal Reference maintains a copy of the Macomb Ordinances at the 4th Floor Public Service Desk.
+- Legal Reference maintains a copy of the Macomb Ordinances near the Government and Legal Information Office, 4th Floor.
+It can also be found online here.

 - How do I find a reg?